acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 peremptory challenge: A motion to excuse a juror from serving on a jury without any reason given.

-plead guilty (guilty plea): Where a defendant admits to having committed a charged offense.
+plead guilty (guilty plea): A defendant admits to having committed a charged offense ahead of trial.

-pre-sentence memoranda: Documents prepared by the prosecutor and the defendant to help the judge determine a sentence.
+pre-sentence memoranda: Documents prepared by the prosecutor and defense counsel to help the judge determine a sentence.

-pre-sentence report: Report prepared by the Department of Probation containing information to help the judge determine a sentence.
+pre-sentence investigation: A report prepared by the Department of Probation following a guilty plea or trial conviction that contains information about the defendant’s background to help the judge determine a sentence.

 preliminary hearing: A hearing upon a felony complaint.

-probation: A sentence that does not involve prison, but requires compliance with certain conditions for a specified period of time under the supervision of the Department of Probation.
+probation: A sentence that does not involve prison, but requires the defendant to comply with certain conditions for a specified period of time under the supervision of the Department of Probation.

-prosecutor: A lawyer who represents the government in criminal cases (also known as the assistant district attorney or A.D.A., the People, or the prosecution).
+prosecutor: A lawyer who represents the government in criminal cases.
+Also, commonly referred to as the assistant district attorney (ADA), the People or the prosecution.

 rebuttal: Evidence or argument made in response to an argument.